CPAP AlternativesIn Gig Harbor

 Patients with mild, moderate, or severe OSA who are intolerant of or refuse treatment with nasal CPAP.
 Oral appliances are also indicated for patients who refuse treatment, or are not candidates for tonsillectomy and adenoidectomy, craniofacial operations, or tracheostomy.

-We are proud to offer sleep apnea solutions for our Gig Harbor area patients.
+We are proud to offer sleep apnea solutions for our patients in Gig Harbor, Tacoma, and surrounding South Sound areas.